nberlette/vector_dbc/README.md

 # Introduction

 This is a library to access CAN Databases (aka CANdb, aka DBC files) from Vector Informatik.
+It's optimized towards fast access on loaded data, not on load performance or save order.

 # Build on Linux (e.g. Debian Testing)